-Many travelers from around the world visit Porto with one thing on their mind: Port wine.
-We must admit, we were two of those travelers!
-But did you know that Matosinhos, Porto’s oceanfront neighbor to the northwest, lays claim to having the world’s best fish?
+Many travelers visit Porto with one thing on their mind: Port wine.
+But there’s a local secret that most tourists don’t know about.
+A culinary claim that is as intriguing as it is bold.
+Matosinhos, Porto’s oceanfront neighbor to the northwest, lays claim to having the world’s best fish.

 - Mercado Municipal de Matosinhos (the local fish market)